Ian lashes South Carolina as Florida's death toll climbs

 CHARLESTON, S.C.
-(AP) — The U.S. death toll from Hurricane Ian has risen to 17 as Florida authorities on Friday afternoon confirmed several drowning deaths and other fatalities.
+(AP) — A revived Hurricane Ian pounded coastal South Carolina on Friday, ripping apart piers and flooding streets after the ferocious storm caused catastrophic damage in Florida, trapping thousands in their homes and leaving at least 17 people dead.

-The Florida Department of Law Enforcement said the deaths included a 22-year-old woman who was ejected from an ATV rollover on Friday because of a road washout in Manatee County and a 71-year-old man who died of head injuries when he fell off a roof while putting up rain shutters on Wednesday.
-Many of the other deaths were drownings, including a 68-year-old woman who was swept into the ocean by a wave.
+The Florida Department of Law Enforcement said the deaths included a 22-year-old woman ejected in an ATV rollover Friday because of a road washout and a 71-year-old man who died earlier of head injuries when he fell off a roof while putting up rain shutters.
+Many of the other deaths were drownings, including that of a 68-year-old woman swept into the ocean by a wave.

-Another three people died in Cuba as the storm made its way north earlier in the week.
-The death toll was expected to increase substantially when emergency officials have an opportunity to search many areas hardest hit by the storm.
+Another three people died in Cuba earlier in the week as the storm churned northward.
+The death toll was expected to increase substantially once emergency officials have an opportunity to search many of the hardest-hit areas.

-A revived Hurricane Ian battered coastal South Carolina on Friday, ripping apart piers and filling neighborhoods with calf-high water, after the deadly storm caused catastrophic damage in Florida and trapped thousands in their homes.

-Ian's center came ashore near Georgetown with much weaker winds than when it crossed Florida's Gulf Coast on Wednesday as one of the strongest storms to ever hit the U.S. As it moved across South Carolina, Ian dropped from a hurricane to a post-tropical cyclone.
+Ian's center came ashore near Georgetown, South Carolina, with much weaker winds than when it crossed Florida's Gulf Coast on Wednesday as one of the strongest storms to ever hit the U.S. As Ian moved across South Carolina, it dropped from a hurricane to a post-tropical cyclone.

 Sheets of rain whipped trees and power lines and left many areas on Charleston’s downtown peninsula under water.
-Four piers along the coast, including two at Myrtle Beach, collapsed into the churning waves and washed away.
+Parts of four piers along the coast, including two at Myrtle Beach, collapsed into the churning waves and washed away.
 Online cameras showed seawater filling neighborhoods in Garden City to calf level.

-Rescue crews piloted boats and waded through riverine streets Thursday to save thousands of people trapped amid flooded homes and shattered buildings .
+Rescue crews piloted boats and waded through riverine streets in Florida after the storm to save thousands of people trapped amid flooded homes and shattered buildings .

 Florida Gov. Ron DeSantis said Friday that crews had gone door-to-door to over 3,000 homes in the hardest-hit areas.